poline3939/poline3939.github.io/_pages/about.md

 </p>

 # About Me
 * I am a research scientist at the [Hong Kong Science and Technology Parks](https://www.hkstp.org).
 I received my Ph.D. degree from the Department of Electrical and Computer Engineering of [Duke University](https://duke.edu/) in May 2016.
-After that, I had been a researcher and lecturer at the Department of Mathematics at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/home) and [Duke University](https://duke.edu/).
-I have worked as a lead engineer at the [Hong Kong Applied Science and Technology Research Institute (ASTRI)](https://www.astri.org/) from 2020 to 2022.
+After that, I was a researcher and lecturer at the Department of Mathematics at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/home) and [Duke University](https://duke.edu/).
+I worked as a lead engineer at the [Hong Kong Applied Science and Technology Research Institute (ASTRI)](https://www.astri.org/).
 I had also been a researcher at [Hausdorff Institute of Mathematics](https://www.him.uni-bonn.de/) of [the University of Bonn](https://www.him.uni-bonn.de/) in Germany in 2016.

 * My research interests lie in the general area of signal processing, high-dimensional data analysis, non-convex optimization, and applications.